 Couples with no kids may not need to set money aside for braces or college tuition, but they may well need a bigger financial safety net to provide for their living expenses in retirement.

-Similarly, seniors with no immediate family to provide room and board during the twilight years, may move into an assisted living facility or nursing home sooner than their peers who are parents.
+Similarly, seniors with no immediate family to provide room and board during their twilight years may move into an assisted living facility or nursing home sooner than their peers who are parents.
 Paying those bills for even a few extra months can take its toll on their budget.
 (Discover more: How single seniors pay more for health care)

-Nationally, assisted living facilities charge about $4,300 per month, while a semi-private room in a nursing home costs roughly $7,800 monthly, according to Genworth Financial.2
+Nationally, assisted living facilities charge about $4,500 per month, while a semi-private room in a nursing home costs roughly $7,900 monthly, according to Genworth Financial.1

 “Financial priorities are very different for people with no kids,” said Elijah Kovar, a financial professional with Great Waters Financial in Minneapolis, Minnesota.
 “I just spoke with an older client and her biggest concern is that she’s all alone now.
 If she needs a nursing home eventually, it’s all on her so she needs to make sure that her finances can cover that.”